Gift Registry in Canada: The Complete Guide for Any Occasion

 Are there specific safety regulations for baby products in Canada?

 Yes.
-Health Canada sets specific safety regulations for baby products that differ from other countries' standards.
-When building a baby registry, select items explicitly complying with Canadian regulations to ensure safety.
+Health Canada sets safety regulations for baby products that differ from other countries' standards.
+When building a baby registry, choose items that explicitly state compliance with Canadian regulations — don't assume a product sold in Canada automatically meets the standard.

 What's the difference between registering at a specific store versus a universal platform like GetJoyBox?

-Store-specific registries limit you to that retailer's products.
-A universal platform like GetJoyBox lets you add items from any Canadian store into one consolidated list, offering greater flexibility and the ability to support diverse retailers.
+A store-specific registry limits you to that retailer's inventory.
+A universal platform like GetJoyBox lets you add items from any Canadian store into one consolidated list — more flexibility for you, a simpler experience for guests, and easy support for independent Canadian retailers.

 Keep reading